 When can my daughter sit an entrance exam?

-The first entrance examinations for girls will be held in January 2021.
-Boys and girls will sit an identical exam and will be assessed for entry on an equal basis.
+The first entrance examinations for girls were held in January 2021.
+Boys and girls sit identical exams and are assessed for entry on an equal basis.

 Will girls be able to access bursaries and scholarships?